apache/cassandra/doc/source/architecture/dynamo.rst

 3. Probabilistically attempts to gossip with any unreachable nodes (if one exists)
 4. Gossips with a seed node if that didn't happen in step 2.

-When an operator first bootstraps a Cassandra cluster they designate certain nodes as "seed" nodes.
-Any node can be a seed node and the only difference between seed and non-seed nodes is seed nodes are allowed to bootstrap into the ring without seeing any other seed nodes.
+When an operator first bootstraps a Cassandra cluster, they designate certain nodes as "seed" nodes.
+Any node can be a seed node, and the only difference between seed and non-seed nodes is that seed nodes are allowed to bootstrap into the ring without seeing any other seed nodes.
 Furthermore, once a cluster is bootstrapped, seed nodes become "hotspots" for gossip due to step 4 above.

 As non-seed nodes must be able to contact at least one seed node in order to bootstrap into the cluster, it is common to include multiple seed nodes, often